-These results suggest that this method is not as good for accuracy as the the wrapper method or CSF.
+These results suggest that this method has comparable accuracy to the wrapper method and CSF.
 However, the tree of attributes helps to understand the relationships between attributes and their relative importance.

 4 Conclusion and Future Work

 Attribute clustering help to build classifiers in a semisupervised manner allowing analysts a certain degree of choice in the selection of the features that may be considered by classifiers, and illuminating relationships between attributes and their relative importance for classification.